Archynetys Live news trend intelligence

 The brief

-Russian-installed leaders in occupied Crimea have declared a state of emergency.
-This move follows Ukrainian attacks specifically targeting the energy grid, according to reports from The Moscow Times and The New York Times.
+Russian-installed authorities in Crimea have declared a state of emergency.
+This follows recent Ukrainian attacks targeting the region's energy grid.

 Quick answers

-Why was a state of emergency declared in Crimea?
+What triggered the state of emergency in Crimea?

 Coverage (5)